-- c.
-Check operation of "stop" control. - d.
-Advance throttle slightly--approximately 1/4. - e.
-Turn ignition switch to "on" and operate "starter".
+- a.
+Release shaft lock, if so equipped. - b.
+Set controls in neutral. - c.
+Advance throttle slightly approximately 1/4. - d.
+Turn ignition switch to ON and operate "starter".

 NOTE: Some engines are equipped with "pre-heat".
 Check engine manual for instructions.